Introduction

 How long should I wait between applying coats of urethane?

-Yes, if you allow at least 24 hours between coats, it ensures proper curing and adhesion for the best finish.
+Waiting at least 24 hours between coats allows for proper curing and adhesion, which helps achieve the best finish.

 What should I do if I notice bubbles or imperfections after applying urethane?

-Yes, if you sand the affected area lightly and reapply a thin coat, you can effectively fix bubbles or imperfections in the finish.
+Sanding the affected area lightly and then applying a thin coat can effectively fix any bubbles or imperfections in the finish.

 Can I use a different type of urethane for touch-ups after the initial application?

-No—it’s best to use the same type of urethane for touch-ups to maintain consistency in appearance and performance.
+Using the same type of urethane for touch-ups is important to keep the appearance and performance consistent.

 How can I maintain my hardwood floors after applying urethane?

-Yes, if you regularly clean with a soft, damp mop and avoid harsh chemicals, you can significantly extend the life of your urethane finish.
+Regularly cleaning with a soft, damp mop and steering clear of harsh chemicals can greatly extend the life of your urethane finish.